tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

     string connectionString = Environment.GetEnvironmentVariable("StorageConnectionString");
     ```

-1. Add the following line of code to create a new instance of the **CloudStorageAccount** class by using the **CloudStorageAccount.Parse** static method, passing in your *connectionString* variable:
+1. Add the following line of code to create a new instance of the **BlobServiceClient** class by passing in your *connectionString* variable to the constructor:

     ```
-    CloudStorageAccount account = CloudStorageAccount.Parse(connectionString);
+    BlobServiceClient serviceClient = new BlobServiceClient(connectionString);
     ```

-1. Add the following line of code to use the **CloudStorageAccount.CreateCloudBlobClient** method to create a new instance of the **CloudBlobClient** class that will give you access to blobs in your storage account:
+1. Add the following line of code to use the **BlobServiceClient.GetBlobContainerClient** method, while passing in the **drop** container name to create a new instance of the **BlobContainerClient** class that references the container that you created earlier in this lab:

     ```
-    CloudBlobClient blobClient = account.CreateCloudBlobClient();
+    BlobContainerClient containerClient = serviceClient.GetBlobContainerClient("drop");
     ```

-1. Add the following line of code to use the **CloudBlobClient.GetContainerReference** method, while passing in the **drop** container name to create a new instance of the **CloudBlobContainer** class that references the container that you created earlier in this lab:
+1. Add the following line of code to use the **BlobContainerClient.GetBlobClient** method, while passing in the **records.json** blob name to create a new instance of the **BlobClient** class that references the blob that you uploaded earlier in this lab:

     ```
-    CloudBlobContainer container = blobClient.GetContainerReference("drop");
-    ```

-1. Add the following line of code to use the **CloudBlobContainer.GetBlockBlobReference** method, while passing in the **records.json** blob name to create a new instance of the **CloudBlockBlob** class that references the blob that you uploaded earlier in this lab:

-    ```
-    CloudBlockBlob blob = container.GetBlockBlobReference("records.json");
+    BlobClient blobClient = containerClient.GetBlobClient("records.json");
     ```

 1. The **Run** method should now look like this: